yourbase/yb/docs/python/configuration.md

 # Python Test Acceleration Configuration

-Python Test Acceleration works out of the box, but can be configured to take advantage of your specific environment.
+Python Test Acceleration works out of the box, but can be configured to take advantage of your specific environment using the environment variables listed below.

 Have configuration needs not addressed here?
 Give us a holler at [hi@yourbase.io][hi].